 Let’s get a glimpse of what goes behind the scenes in WordPress.
-The first thing to understand is how any data is stored in WordPress database.
-All the content in the WordPress is considered as posts.
+The first thing to understand is how any data is stored in the WordPress database.
+All the content in WordPress is considered as posts.
 All the blogs and pages are considered as posts.
-Similarly, all the content added using WooCommerce and its extensions like products, orders, coupons, subscriptions, memberships etc. are also considered as different post types.
+Similarly, all the content added using WooCommerce and its extensions like products, orders, coupons, subscriptions, memberships, etc. are also considered as different post types.
 And they are stored in the table wp_posts in the database.
-The metadata and the custom metadata are stored in the table wp_postmeta.
+The metadata and custom metadata are stored in table wp_postmeta.

 WordPress creates an auto-incremented post ID for every post.
 So if you enter a product in between an order, then the next incremented ID is assigned to the product.
 That’s why you can see that the order IDs are not always necessarily consecutive numbers.

 The different data in a WooCommerce store are associated with each other.
 So a user will be associated with an order, the order will be associated with a product.
 Also, the users will be associated with other data like memberships, etc. All these data are usually connected to each other using post IDs.